Vascomax/tizOTP-doc/README.md

 - automatic icon assignment built in for many websites
 - Comes with a widget where the 4 favorite OTP Accounts are just a bezel turn away

-This application reads either plaintext or password encrypted andOTP backup files (current andOTP encryption type since v0.6.3) offline and stores the accounts on the Galaxy watch.
+This application reads either plaintext or password encrypted andOTP backup files (current andOTP encryption type since v0.6.3) offline and stores the accounts on the Galaxy Watch®.
 This is the stand-alone mode.
 Of course you don't need andOTP to create plaintext files with your otp accounts, as long as you have the secrets (Base32 encoded).
 In the andOTP companion mode, tizOTP receives data directly from the andOTP app on the phone (if the galaxy version of andOTP with modifications is used).
 An additional widget is provided where 4 accounts and their current TOTP/HOTP code is displayed.
 Icons are automatically recognized and displayed based on the correct issuer name. (many issuers are already supported)